mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 published: true
 ---

-## Introduction
+In this article, I will describe how to deploy Cisco's Virtual Wireless Controller (vWLC) on VMWare Fusion using Ansible.

+Although Ansible is most often used for deploying infrastructure and applications or orchestrating continuous delivery workflows, it can be used to automate almost any task.

+I will create an Ansible playbook that will automate all of the manual tasks you would normally take to get the vWLC up and running.

 **UPDATE 6th October, 2015: I have refactored the original playbook that was the subject of this article into a reusable <a href="https://galaxy.ansible.com/list#/roles/5387" target="_blank">Ansible Galaxy role</a>.
 This article has been updated accordingly and has numerous changes from the original article.**

-Outside of Docker, <a href="http://www.ansible.com" target="_blank">Ansible</a> seems to be one of the hottest DevOps tools these days.

-Although Ansible is most often used for deploying infrastructure and applications or orchestrating continuous delivery workflows, it can be used to automate almost any task.

-In this article, I will describe how to deploy Cisco's Virtual Wireless Controller (vWLC) on VMWare Fusion using the OVA appliance image that is generally available to registered CCO users.

-I will create an Ansible playbook that will automate all of the manual tasks you would normally take to get the vWLC up and running.

 ## Cisco Virtual Wireless Controller